-- Although steelhead have not been taken during past hatchery activities, it is anticipated that a few adult will be collected and handled at the new Castile Falls and Lyle Falls collection facilities.
-No mortality is expected from these operations.
-Past trapping activities, conducted as part of M&E for juvenile traps, indicates that approximately 5,000 juvenile steelhead may be handled annually.
+\\ Although steelhead have not been taken during past hatchery practices, it is anticipated that adult steelhead will be collected and handled at the new collection facilities at Lyle Falls.

-a.
+Mortality occurs only on rare occasions during these operations.

+\\\Stream fish (juvenile steelhead and resident trout) sampling operations a.
 Contact with listed fish through stream surveys, carcass and mark recovery projects, or migrational delay at weirs.